-students described their interaction with University Police as disheartening.
+Multiple students contacted the University Police Department to report the findings.
+Later at the general body meeting Wednesday, students described their interaction with University Police as disheartening.
 Students expected for the officers to inquire about other display sightings, possible sightings of individuals posting the displays, and references to UB Counseling services.
 However, University Police officers merely disposed of the "White Only" and "Black Only" signs in trash receptacles.
 University Police dispatchers responding via telephone dismissed the students' feelings of fear by making insensitive statements like: "Why are you so upset over a sign?"
 Which does not reflect UB's official statement: "UB is a safe place that values diversity.
 Review is under way."
 (Twitter, @UBnow Thursday September 17, 2015; 4:24pm) Not only were responses such as this grossly inappropriate coming from public officials who are sworn to protect and serve the student body, their passivity to the historical context of these signs is equally disheartening and disturbing.

-The Black Student Union and the minority community fully expect that the administration of the University at Buffalo address each of the following questions publicly, candidly, and with urgency:
+The Black Student Union and the minority community fully expect that the administration of the University at Buffalo address each of the following questions publically, candidly, and with urgency:

-- What is art at UB? - What is academic freedom? - Does academic freedom justify or create room for racially charged art forms? - Does academic freedom endorse unconscionable recreations of historically divisive work? - Is our welcome, as people of color, at UB only as extensive as the next art project? - Where does the University draw the line between freedom of expression and overt demonstrations of cultural trauma?
+1. What is art at UB?
+2. What is academic freedom?
+3. Does academic freedom justify or create room for racially charged art forms?
+4. Does academic freedom endorse unconscionable recreations of historically divisive work?
+5. Is our welcome, as people of color, at UB only as extensive as the next art project?
+6. Where does the University draw the line between freedom of expression and overt demonstrations of cultural trauma?